 About Classic Spinach Salad with Warm Bacon Dressing:

-If you’ve never had Classic Spinach Salad with Warm Bacon Dressing, it has roots stretching back to Germany and other Eastern European countries with the tangy, sweet bacon vinaigrette.
+If you’ve never had Classic Spinach Salad with Warm Bacon Dressing, it has roots stretching back to Germany (it’s what my Grandma & Mom would have called “wilted” salad, although this one isn’t really wilted at all) and other Eastern European countries with the tangy, sweet bacon vinaigrette.
 That Warm Bacon Vinaigrette is just luscious and coats the spinach so beautifully.
 The spinach, in turn, is strong enough to stand up to the bold bacon flavor and to the warmth of dressing without actually wilting.
 It turns out spinach and bacon are a great flavor combo.

 The salad reads like a meal.
 The spinach gets tossed with the vinaigrette then put down as the first layer.
 Then it’s topped with all the goodies.
 There’s plenty of protein & so much more flavor with the hard-boiled eggs and the extra sprinkle of bacon.
 Mushrooms come into play next, preferably plain old button mushrooms along with a little red onion for just a bit of a bite.
 That’s it, the whole recipe in a nutshell.
 Just as it was given to me